 There is no easy answer to this question.
 Because of the way that the legislation is framed, each situation must be evaluated individually.

 Points that should be taken into consideration include:

-If you are in doubt as to whether an adjustment is reasonable or not you should contact your local Human Resources advisor for more information.
-Futher detailed guidance on this issue will soon be available as part of the Staff Disability Policy.
+If you are in doubt as to whether an adjustment is reasonable or not you should contact your local Human Resources advisor for more information and the Staff Disability Officer (Staff Disability Service).

 You don’t!
 Individuals will have different requirements, even if they have the same disability.